-Many Métis families move from Drummond Island to areas around Lake Huron, including, present day Kincardine, Owen Sound, Penetanguishene, Parry Sound, etc.
+Many Métis families move from Drummond Island to Lake Huron, including, present day Kincardine, Owen Sound, Penetanguishene, Parry Sound, etc.

 La Victoire de la Grenouillière, also known as the Battle of Seven Oaks, occurs near the Red River Settlement after the HBC attempts to prohibit Métis from trading pemmican in the Northwest.
 Cuthbert Grant leads the Métis and Northwest Company (NWC) opposition.